 1. You can be kicked out of your home (this will happen even if you live together for a long time).

 2. Your kids can be taken away by DCSF (this can happen based because when the police will believe that kids are traumatized by witnessing domestic violence.

 3. Your guns will be confiscated immediately by the police officers.

 4. You can be disciplined and lose your professional license (such as nursing, doctor, security, real estate, etc license).

-But, as a victim of Los Angeles Domestic Violence case, you can have influence over how the criminal case proceeds.
+Victims of the Los Angeles Domestic Violence case can have an influence over how the criminal case proceeds.